x0VIER/repo-to-webapp-converter/README.md

 ---

-**Made with ❤️ by Manus AI** - Transforming repositories into beautiful web applications, one commit at a time.
+**Made with ❤️ by the open source community** - Transforming repositories into beautiful web applications, one commit at a time.